BLSQ/openhexa-sdk-python/README.md

 ### Running the tests

-Run the tests using pytest:
+You can run the tests using pytest:

 ```shell
 pytest